-It’s all about the whiskey and whisky at Helvetica.
-But this is no hipster bourbon and rye joint.
-There are upwards of 500 whiskeys to choose from and the vast majority are Scotch whiskeys or Scotch-style whiskies made in other parts of the world, including Australia.
+It’s all about the whiskey and whisky here, but this is no hipster bourbon and rye joint.
+There are upwards of 500 bottles to choose from and the vast majority are Scotch or Scotch-style made in other parts of the world, including Australia.

-If, for instance, you’re a fan of the smoky, peaty wonderfulness that is an Islay single malt, you have not one or two to choose from but an incredible 23 titles including the Ardberg Galileo at $77 a shot.
+The sheer range is impressive.
+If, for example, you’re a fan of the smoky, peaty wonderfulness that is an Islay single malt, you have not one or two to choose from but an incredible 23 titles, including the Ardberg Galileo at $77 a shot.
 All pours are 30ml and served with your choice of spirit tasting glass or a rocks glass, with ice and spring water on the side.